Strapon Pegging NYC — Dominatrix Viktoria Sway reclining in latex

 If that dynamic calls to you, I am in NYC and accepting sessions.

-Going deeper
+Going Deeper

 Pegging is one of the clearest examples of erotic polarity in action — two people occupying opposite positions, one entering and one receiving, and the charge generated by that difference.
 This is what I teach in Kinky Chemistry — the class about what actually creates charge between people.
-Not compatibility.
-Not matching interests.
-The spark that happens when opposite energies meet with clarity and trust.
+Not compatibility, not matching interests — the spark that happens when opposite energies meet with clarity and trust.
 For people who want to understand why this particular desire keeps surfacing in them, Hidden Logic of Desire traces the patterns underneath the wanting.

 For the wider map of related topics, see the BDSM Manhattan overview.